 For all these reasons, it's important that we take steps to find out if contamination is present and identify actions to help reduce risks of harm to human health and the environment.

-From 1 July 2021, you may have a duty to manage contamination on land you manage or control.
+You may have a duty to manage contamination on land you manage or control.
 This includes when you know, or should reasonably know, contamination is present.
 You can read more about EPA’s expectations in the Contaminated land policy (publication 1915).